chandanrakholia/TextFile-Compression-Tool/README.md

   g++ encode.cpp -o en
   ./en <fileName.txt> <password>
 ```
-password is of 4 characters, which is optional.
+password should be of 4 characters, which is optional.

 for Decoding:
 ```bash